pawaka2025/venuvia/docs/source/introduction.rst

   - Accepting partial solutions where a substantial fraction of nodes (e.g., 80%) satisfy a k-core or other structural property, rather than insisting on global convergence.
-  - Integrating **fuzzy, stochastic, or random variables** alongside deterministic data, enabling richer modeling of uncertainty in real-world systems.
+  - Integrating fuzzy, stochastic or random variables alongside deterministic data, enabling richer modeling of uncertainty in real-world systems.
   - Weighting contributions from highly confident observations more heavily within iterative or temporal computations, rather than treating all data points equally.